mansgreback/layered-type/README.md

 ## Key Differences from Existing Formats

 ### SVG Fonts
-- Characters in LTF do **not** overlap unless designed that way.
+- Characters in LTF do **not** overlap.
-- Shadows/outlines can be added behind full words without overlapping glyphs.
+- Shadows/outlines can be added behind full words without overlaying following or preceding glyphs.
 - Supports user-defined color changes.
 - All combinations are stored as *presets* within a single file.
 - Potentially faster rendering by applying styles to full layers, not individual glyphs.